fakeha-abdullah/ecommerce-pattern-library/patterns/forms/README.md

   Credit card input allows users to type in credit card information.
 This input only allows numbers.

 date-input: |
   Date input allows users to type their credit card expiry date.
-This input only accepts dates (numbers) and follows the day-month-year format.
+This input only accepts dates and shows a calendar picker dropdown.

 number-input: |
   Number input allows users to type their phone number.
 This input only allows numbers.